 First, we investigate some of the clinical research reporting the benefits of meditation.
 And how it increases brain gray matter, reduces mind-wandering, boosts IQ, improves concentration, executive-function, memory, helps pain tolerance, improves sociability, and relief from migraines.

-Once we know how meditation changes the brain, we can then select the best nootropics to support those mechanisms of action.
+Once you know how meditation changes your brain, you can then select the best nootropics to support those mechanisms of action.
 I include a suggested “best meditation stack” later on in this post.

-Then we conclude this post with a brief explanation of the different forms of meditation.
+Then I conclude this post with a brief explanation of the different forms of meditation.
 And how it’s done.

 Table of Contents